OvercastNetwork/ProjectAres/README.md

 Custom Bukkit/Bungee plugins used by the former Overcast Network

+**NOTE**: This repository is no longer maintained, but you can still contribute to [forks](https://github.com/OvercastNetwork/ProjectAres/network).

 # License

 ProjectAres is free software: you can redistribute it and/or modify it